 I loved working for Hilton and, after nearly three years, felt confident (and safe) in my role.
 I spent a summer traveling and fell in love with the Pacific Northwest.
 After returning to the comfort of Dallas, something inside me kept longing for the lush, green mountains of the PNW.
 Enter my next step of fearlessness.

 A month later, I packed everything I owned into my Nissan Rogue and drove thirty hours across the United States to Portland, OR.
 I had only spent a few days in the city beforehand and knew no one.
 I had never even lived on my own.
 I was terrified but driven by the adventure before me.

-Be Fearless- Tip #3: True adventure lies outside your comfort zone.
+Be Fearless- Career Tip #3: True adventure lies outside your comfort zone.

 Months later, I had conquered homesickness and learned to navigate my new city.
 I was comfortable in my job leading Intel’s cybersecurity social media efforts (another Sprinklr customer!)
 That was when I received a message on LinkedIn from a software company called Sprinklr.

 I had heard amazing things about Sprinklr during my years in social media, but the proposed role- “UX Researcher-” was completely foreign to me.
 My first thought was to dismiss it entirely.
 Sure, by then I had social media experience with two Fortune 500 companies, but data science?
 Software development?
 There was no way I was qualified!